Chia-Hsing/To-Do-List/README.md

 # To-Do-List
-A simple "to-do list" which was mostly built with JQuery.
+A simple "to-do list" mostly built with JQuery.
 It allows you to manage the errands and chores that need to be done in an efficient way.

 [Live Demo](https://chia-hsing.github.io/To-Do-List/)